-The American Express Gold card can be a valuable addition to your wallet, but only if your application is approved.
-By understanding approximately how high your credit score needs to be for approval, and what you can do if your application isn’t initially approved, you can decide if it makes sense for you to apply for this card.
+By understanding approximately how high your credit score needs to be for approval — and what you can do if your application isn’t initially approved — you can decide if it makes sense for you to apply.

-But none of this will matter to you if you don’t have the credit score required to be approved, so read on to learn what credit score is needed, including steps to take if you fall short of approval.
+None of this will matter to you if you don’t have the credit score required to be approved, so read on to learn what credit score is needed, including steps to take if you fall short of approval.

-What credit score do I need to get the Amex Gold Card?
+What credit score is needed for the Amex Gold Card?

 How can I improve my score to get this card?

-Thankfully, there are several ways to improve your credit score and increase your odds of being approved for the American Express Gold Card if you’re not quite there yet.
+Thankfully, there are several ways to improve your credit score and increase your odds of getting approved for the American Express Gold Card.
 The quickest and easiest way to increase your credit score is to pay down your existing balances as much as possible if you’re currently carrying any credit card debt.
-That’s because 30% of the FICO credit scoring system is based on the amounts you owe.
+That’s because 30 percent of your FICO credit score is based on the amounts you owe.

 By paying down or paying off your existing balances, you’ll reduce your debt-to-credit ratio.
 This term refers to the total amount of debt you have, divided by the total amount of your outstanding balances.
-Most credit experts recommend keeping your credit utilization below 30%, but having a lower ratio is even better.
+Most credit experts recommend keeping your credit utilization ratio below 30 percent, but having a lower ratio (closer to 10 percent) is even better.
 Also, having fewer accounts with outstanding balances is better for your credit than having more.
-So if you’re unable to pay off all your existing balances, try paying off the smaller balances first, so you owe money on as few of your accounts as possible.
+If you’re unable to pay off all your existing balances, try paying off the smaller balances first so that you owe money on as few accounts as possible.

 Once you’ve paid down as much of your existing balances as possible, you’ll need to wait until each account’s statement period ends.
 Once each account’s statement period is over, its new statement balance will be reported to the major consumer credit bureaus, and the new balances will then be reflected in your credit score.